American Airlines AAdvantage MileUp℠ Card review

 But frequent travelers will probably want something with more perks than the AAdvantage MileUp, such as the Citi/AAdvantage Platinum Select World Elite Mastercard.

-*The information about the Citi / AAdvantage Platinum Select World Elite Mastercard has been collected independently by Bankrate.com.
-The card details have not been reviewed or approved by the issuer.
+The information about the American Airlines AAdvantage MileUp℠ Card and Citi® / AAdvantage® Platinum Select® World Elite Mastercard® has been collected independently by Bankrate.com.
+The card details have not been reviewed or approved by the card issuer.